 By Bethany Picton

-Monday 1st – Friday 5th October 2018 was Sustainability Week in the Energy Saving Trust offices.
-The week was organized by the Energy Saving Trust's Sustainability Group in London and was supported by group members in Edinburgh and Cardiff, while those in Belfast and at home took part over email.
+Monday 1 – Friday 5 October 2018 was Sustainability Week in Energy Saving Trust offices.
+The week was organised by Energy Saving Trust’s Sustainability Group in London and was supported by group members in Edinburgh and Cardiff, while those in Belfast and at home took part over email.
 The aim of the week’s activities was to encourage Energy Saving Trust staff to think about how their daily activities affect the environment, and what changes they could make to live more sustainably.

 To start the week with a thought-provoking presentation and discussion (and tasty snacks), Monday’s theme was Eating Sustainably.
 A variety of vegan snacks were on offer, including dairy-free cheeses, smoked tofu and chocolate.
 Our daily email provided food facts and online resources.
 The Sustainability Group gave a presentation on the environmental impact of different diets, sources and production processes, which led to an interesting discussion.